glennhenry/cs-notes/docs/software-engineering/20-system-design/system-design.md

   With more users present, storing all their session data can be a burden.
 One approach is to share the state across all the server, to reduce the burden of a single server storing the data.
 However, this approach require additional synchronization mechanism, which can increase the complexity of the system.

 - [Database partitioning](/database-system/database-optimization#partition) is a term for breaking down a large database into smaller, more manageable units called partitions.
 This is done within a single database instance.
-Partition can scale the system horizontally, this is done by distributing the partition across multiple servers, this process is called **database sharding**.
+Partition can scale the system horizontally, this is done by distributing the partition across multiple servers, this process is called [database sharding](/cloud-computing-and-distributed-systems/distributed-database#database-sharding).

 ### Availability & Reliability